pinam45/dynamic_bitset/README.md

 | DYNAMICBITSET_FORMAT_TARGET           | ON                              | OFF                           |
 | DYNAMICBITSET_HEADERS_TARGET_IDE      | ON                              | OFF                           |

-## Build tests and example
+## Build tests, example, and documentation

+The latest version of the documentation is available online [here](https://pinam45.github.io/dynamic_bitset).

-To build the tests and the example, git submodules are required, so don't forget to pull the submodules with the repository using ``--recursive``:
+To build the tests, the example, and the documentation, git submodules are required, so don't forget to pull the submodules with the repository using ``--recursive``:

     $ git clone --recursive https://github.com/pinam45/dynamic_bitset.git